Robots, IoT and AI for shaping the hospital of the future. An investment of 40 millions of Euro

 Hospitals must increase their efficiency and productivity and boost quality and safety, while containing and reducing costs.
 This cannot be an untaught linear reduction.
 For instance, the number of ICU beds per million of EU habitants was reduced of 75% in the past 30 years, also in response to the unneglectable need to invest on territory healthcare services in response to demographic challenges.
 This left EU Hospitals completely unprepared to the COVID-19 pandemics.

 In order to respond to this challenge the European Commission has invested 40 millions of EURO with a dedicated call, which has selected 4 projects our of 85 proposals.

+Dr Leandro Pecchia from the School of Engineering at the University of Warwick, is a key member European collaborative team that has been awarded one of those 4 project, the ODIN project.
 The ODIN project has a total value of €13 millions for 21 partners from 11 EU countries.
 This project will support 2 senior PDRAs, which will join Dr Pecchia team in 2021.

 Dr Pecchia said:

 “We have identified 11 hospital critical challenges, which ODIN will face combining robotics, Internet of Things (IoT) and Artificial Intelligence (AI) to empower workers, medical locations, logistics and interaction with the territory.
 ODIN will deploy technologies along three lines of intervention:

 · empowering workers using AI, cybernetics and bionics;

 · introducing autonomous and collaborative robots for enhancing hospital efficacy and safety;